Let's Talk About Menopause

 During perimenopause, shifts in hormones may cause a wide array of symptoms.
 Period changes—whether they are further apart or closer together, longer or shorter, heavier or lighter—are the first indicator that you have entered Perimenopause Land (welcome!).
 Other physical and psychological changes can include trouble sleeping, mood swings, weight gain, or a lack of interest in sex.
 Sometimes, especially if you experience these symptoms on the earlier side—say, in your 30s—you might mistake them for a reaction to stress or simply to the bombardment of a busy life, as opposed to the result of hormonal shifts.

 There are also two conditions known as early menopause, menopause before age 45, and premature menopause, which occurs before 40.
 These are uncommon phenomena without contributing factors.
 In fact, fewer than 5% of women go through early or premature menopause without having other health conditions.

-Most often, early or premature menopause happens because a woman has had a hysterectomy (which often includes removal of the ovaries), whether because of ovarian or cervical cancer, severe fibroids, or some other reason.
+Most often, early or premature menopause happens because a woman has had a hysterectomy with removal of the ovaries, whether because of ovarian or cervical cancer, fibroids, or some other reason.
 Chemotherapy (with or without surgery) can also damage your ovaries and trigger early menopause.
 One other potential predictor of early menopause: if one or more of your female relatives experienced it.

 Do I Have the Symptoms of Perimenopause or Menopause?

 Any of the below symptoms can signal that you’re starting perimenopause, and they usually accelerate as you get closer to actual menopause; once you hit menopause, these symptoms can continue for months or even years afterward (the average: four to five years).

 You probably won’t have all these symptoms, but every woman's experience is unique.
 Intermittent symptoms, like hot flashes, might go away as your body adjusts to the lack of estrogen in your body—in fact, some women who take hormone therapy (more on that in a minute) find that when they stop, that’s when they get hot flashes.
 Other symptoms, like vaginal dryness, might just become a fact of post-menopausal life.

 Among the most common symptoms of perimenopause and menopause: